 \section{Conclusion}

 In this work we have introduced two neural nets for the NSTX-U tokamak, as part of a suite of prediction and simulation tools being developed for optimizing plasma scenarios.
-The neural nets include Eqnet, a free boundary equilibrium solver, and Pertnet which calculates the nonrigid plasma response.
+The neural nets include Eqnet, a reconstruction or forward free-boundary equilibrium solver, and Pertnet which calculates the nonrigid plasma response.
 As a simple application, we use Eqnet to design the coil currents for a desired target equilibria, indicating good performance and stability.
 Both neural nets are trained and tested with different combinations of input and output data.
-We find that using Eqnet to reconstruct equilibria from magnetic diagnostics gives a small but consistent improvement in accuracy compared to using profile inputs like a traditional free-boundary Grad-Shafranov solver.
-However the traditional free-boundary solver mode offers some unique advantages and flexibility.
-We also report strong performance for Pertnet in predicting the plasma response.
+We find that using Eqnet to reconstruct equilibria from magnetic diagnostics gives some performance improvements over RTEFIT especially when vessel eddy currents are significant.
+We report strong performance for Pertnet in predicting the plasma response.
 If only interested in the response of various parameters, it is simpler (fewer NNs to train) and marginally more accurate to predict these directly.
 However, predicting the full flux response is needed in some situations and can give good estimates of the parameters with additional computational steps.